 - Bougainville hosts Benua Cave, one of the world’s largest at 4.5 million cubic metres.

-- Bougainvilleans have a matrilineal system of clan membership.
+- Bougainvilleans, apart from the Buin area, have a matrilineal system of clan membership.

 - While the majority of Bougainvilleans are Melanesian, the people of Takuu and Nukuman islands are Polynesian.

 - Bougainville does not currently have an independent rating on the Human Development Index.
-However, its population is included in Papua New Guinea's rating of 157 in the 2014 UN Human Development Report.
-(Source: The Lonely Planet , UN Development Programme International human development indicators)
+However, its population is included in Papua New Guinea's rating of 0.544, 153 out of 189 in the 2017 UN Human Development Report.
+(Source: UN Development Programme International human development indicators)

 Banking and finances

-There are two banks in Bougainville: the Bank of the South Pacific (BSP) in Buka and Arawa.
+There are three banks in Bougainville: The Bank of the South Pacific (BSP) in Buka, Arawa and Buin.
 Long queues are common.
 We open a local bank account for volunteers once they arrive in Bougainville and volunteers in Arawa and Buka are paid monthly living allowances into these accounts.
-Debit cards are available and there are ATM/Quickcash machines at the bank.
+Debit cards are available and there are ATM machines in Buka and Arawa.
+Most times you can get cash back , when you make purchases at many stores using your card.
 A small number of guesthouses accept foreign credit cards, as do Air Niugini.
 Local currency is the Kina.
 Visit XE.com for current exchange rates.

 Cell phones and email

-Bougainville has two cellular providers, B-Mobile and Digicel.
+Bougainville has two cellular providers, Telikom and Digicel.
 Coverage is generally good within urban areas but fades quickly as you move to rural locations.
 International connections, though, can be unreliable especially during the day when sent text messages can fail or take hours to get through.
 Internet connection is very limited compared to New Zealand.
-There are two internet cafes in Buka, but connections (and power) are not always reliable and internet speed is slow.
 Recently Digicel have upgraded to 3G in Arawa and Buka which has improved internet capacity and speed.
 Telikom and Digicel have USB modems available, costing around PKG100 and offer increasingly competitive data packages.

 Bougainville is a conservative region and some Western-style clothing is not appropriate.
 Loose-fitting, light, cotton clothing is best.
 For men, choose long pants, knee-length shorts and short-sleeved shirts.
 For women, dresses, skirts and t-shirts are commonly worn – sleeveless shirts are also acceptable.
 Don’t expose skin above the knee though, especially when attending traditional events.
 Women should wear shorts and a t-shirt while swimming.